ibm-mas/ansible-devops/ibm/mas_devops/roles/aws_bucket_access_point/README.md

-# aws_policy
+# aws_bucket_access_point
-This role will create an AWS IAM Policy from a JSON file in the targeted AWS account.
+This role will create an access point and associates it with the specified s3/aws bucket in the targeted AWS account.

 ## Prerequisites
 To run this role successfully you must have already installed the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).